Eli Pascal, LSW Director

 Pronouns: he/him/his

-Douglas graduated from California State Polytechnic University, Pomona with a degree in Graphic Design and a minor in Marketing.
-As a new member of UCI CARE, he is eager to devote his time to promoting the resources available to the UCI Community and playing his part in ending power-based personal violence.
+Douglas graduated from California State Polytechnic University, Pomona, with a degree in Graphic Design and a minor in Marketing.
+He has acclimated well to UCI CARE and has devoted his time to promoting the resources available to the UCI Community and playing his part in ending power-based personal violence.

-He’s an orange county native who loves spending time with his family and friends.
+He’s an Orange County native who loves spending time with his family and friends.
 He particularly enjoys hiking, reading, eating, and beer tasting.

-Winnie Tse Administrative Assistant
+Administrative Assistant III

 Pronouns: she/her/hers